octoxalis/ilite/README.md

 -  covers only the specific properties of these languages/tools I use (but easy to extend)
 -  generate ultra lightweight markup:
 ```<li><i class="i_dec">const</i> <i class="i_uv">I_o</i> =</li>```
--  __iliter__ is able to differentiate as many language reserved words or constructs as you wish,
+-  __ilite__ is able to differentiate as many language reserved words or constructs as you wish,
 if you know how to write a RegExp for it (!)
 - easily extendable to any language